usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="verifimpers"></a>5.2.5.
 Verifier Impersonation Resistance

-Verifier impersonation attacks, sometimes referred to as "phishing attacks", refer to attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
-In previous editions of SP 800-63, protocols that are resistant to verifier impersonation attacks were also referred to as "strongly MitM resistant".
+Verifier-impersonation attacks, sometimes referred to as "phishing attacks", refer to attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
+In previous editions of SP 800-63, protocols that are resistant to verifier-impersonation attacks were also referred to as "strongly MitM resistant".

 Authentication protocols that are verifier impersonation resistant SHALL authenticate the verifier and either: